Understanding your risk

 Types of lymphoma

-This disease affects B cells (a type of lymphatic white blood cell), T cells (cells that form in the bone marrow) and NK cells (natural killer cells that fight viruses and tumors).
-Most non-Hodgkin lymphoma affects B cells which help fight infections.
+- Non-Hodgkin lymphoma (most common): This disease affects B cells (a type of lymphatic white blood cell, which helps fight infection), T cells (cells that form in the bone marrow) and NK cells (natural killer cells that fight viruses and tumors).
+Most non-Hodgkin lymphoma affects B cells.
 The disease causes the cells to grow out of control and crowd out normal white blood cells.
 This drastically weakens the body’s immune system.
-This type is the more common of the two types.

 Treatment for lymphoma will depend on the type of cancer, the stage and your overall health.
 However, the most common types of treatment include: